Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

-\begin{enumerate}[leftmargin=*] \item \textbf{Genuine alignment effects} (residual 11--60\% of total degradation).
-The portion that persists after option-preserving recovery reflects task decomposition disrupting model reasoning independently of format.
-This component varies by model (Opus~11\%, GPT-5.2~60\%) and represents authentic reasoning disruption under delegation.
-It is a real alignment concern, though substantially smaller than the headline figure suggests.

-\item \textbf{Scoring methodology sensitivity.} Standard keyword-based refusal classifiers, had they been used, would systematically misclassify verbose agentic reasoning traces as partial compliance.
-Five distinct findings would be manufactured or reversed (Table~\ref{tab:artifact-scorecard}).
-Our use of LLM-as-judge scoring (the pre-registered method) avoids this artifact.
-The point remains that scorer choice can introduce errors comparable in magnitude to genuine safety effects.

-\item \textbf{Format-contingent measurement} (dominant, 40--89\% of total degradation).
-Map-reduce converts MC evaluation format to effective OE format by stripping answer options from sub-calls.
-The resulting score change reflects the format sensitivity of the benchmark instrument, not a change in the model's underlying safety representations.
-This is the largest single component and the most consequential for interpretation.
-The benchmark is measuring something real (format-dependent response selection), but what it measures shifts when the deployment context changes the evaluation format. \end{enumerate}
+\paragraph{Three-source decomposition.} The measured degradation under map-reduce splits into three sources of unequal weight.
+Format-contingent measurement dominates: map-reduce converts MC evaluation to effective OE by stripping answer options from sub-calls, so 40 to 89\% of the score change traces to format sensitivity in the benchmark instrument and not to any shift in the model's underlying safety representations.
+Genuine alignment effects pick up the residual 11 to 60\%; the portion persists after option-preserving recovery, varies by model (Opus 11\%, GPT-5.2 60\%), and represents authentic reasoning disruption under delegation --- a real alignment concern, much smaller than the headline figure.
+Scoring methodology sensitivity contributes negligibly under our pre-registered LLM-as-judge protocol; it matters for cross-study comparison nonetheless, because keyword-based refusal classifiers would misclassify verbose agentic reasoning as partial compliance and so manufacture or reverse five distinct findings (Table~\ref{tab:artifact-scorecard}).

-\paragraph{The compound insight.} The scaffold result and the format result are not independent findings.
-They are two views of the same instrument-deployment incompatibility.
-Scaffolds change what benchmarks measure by altering the format in which items reach the model.
-What benchmarks measured was already format-contingent.
-MC-format safety rates conflate underlying safety reasoning with format-specific response selection in ways that single-format evaluation cannot disentangle.
+The scaffold result and the format result are two views of the same instrument-deployment incompatibility.
+Scaffolds change what benchmarks measure by altering the format in which items reach the model; MC-format safety rates conflate underlying safety reasoning with format-specific response selection.
 The scaffold study revealed the format problem.
 The format study explained the scaffold results.
-Neither finding in isolation would have identified the incompatibility that both reflect.